genglinliu/Hotel-Booking-Demand-Visualization/README.md

 ### Usage

-To see the visualziation dashboard, do the following:
+To see the visualization dashboard, do the following:

 1. download and unzip the repository
 2. go to `/dashboard/frontend/index.html` and open the html file